mrohmer/cockpit-online.rohmer.rocks/README.md

 - Navigation between session and slot possible
 - Dark Mode
 - Keep screen on
+- Optional vibration on gas below or above threshold

 ### Still to come

-- Opt in for vibration/notifications on gas below threshold

 ## Usage Disclaimer